 Test Score Minimums:

 - TOEFL (Internet version): 80

 - TOEFL (paper version): 550

 Official Transcripts & Degree/Diploma Statement

 Arrange to have official transcripts mailed from each postsecondary institution attended (not needed if only attended UF) and be sure to include your UF ID # on the sealed envelopes.
 Students applying from another state university in Florida should request from their Registrar's Office that the transcript be sent electronically.

 International applicants must mail an official copy in the native language of each transcript or mark sheet, along with official English translations.
-In addition, they must mail a copy of the original or attested degree/diploma statement from each university or college attended, along with official English translations.
+In addition, they must mail an attested copy of the degree/diploma statement from each university or college attended, along with official English translations.
+Provisional degree certificates will not suffice.
 If you have questions regarding international transcripts, please send an email (international at ufl.edu).

 Office of Admission

 Please do not mail any items to the College or Department.
 Do not email, fax or upload transcripts, as these are not considered official.

 Dr. Haldun Aytug